Committed to Keeping Our Students Safe

 - Stay home if you or your child is sick or feeling sick.

 - It’s still not too late to get a flu shot!

 - Wash / sanitize your hands.

-- Cover coughing or sneezing with a tissue and disposing of it immediately or if a tissue is unavailable, your elbow.
+- Cover coughing or sneezing with a tissue and disposing of it immediately or if a tissue is unavailable, cover youth using your forearm.

-- We advise all of our members to follow CDC best practices to prevent illness which you can find here.
+- We advise all of our members to follow CDC best practices to prevent illness.

 Thank you and stay healthy.

 Dr. Aaron W. Smith

 President & CEO